Food Safe and Stable Glazes

 Additional material that you may wish to explore is on the course website.
 This will help you go deeper into the subject matter, should you wish to do so.

-There will also be a discussion period towards the end of the course, where we can discuss any of the course material or any more general questions you may have, including looking at any of your glaze recipes that you may wish to share.
+There will also be a discussion period at the end of the course, where we can discuss any of the course material or any more general questions you may have, including looking at any of your glaze recipes that you may wish to share.

 There will be suggestions for you to test some of your pieces and glazes between sessions.